nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 For more information on how the TableView implementation is powerful, we refer you to the [documentation](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/cell/PropertyValueFactory.html) on *method matching*, which is what we heavily used to fetch resident data.

-For more information on possible performance issue, we refer you to the GitHub issue [here](https://github.com/javafxports/openjdk-jfx/issues/409).
+For more information on possible performance **issue**, refer to this GitHub issue [here](https://github.com/javafxports/openjdk-jfx/issues/409).

 Alternative 2: List